 i have so much beef with this show.
 I watched it because it was recommended as a reverse harem and advertised to be goth and dark. it turns out is primarily a comedy.

 I cannot recommend this show if you are not 16+ and able to critically analyze the problematic parts of this show whilst still appreciating its humor.
 I continuted watching because it was funny but there was also an aspect of hate watching to it.
 I wanted to see if they would rectify any of the glaring issues (spoiler alert they did not).
 I am a black woman. the casual racism directly targets and affects people with my skin color.
 The sexism didn't affect me as much as it angered/confused me.
-It was so outlandish to me as American, but i will get into that later.
+It was so outlandish to me, but i will get into that later.

 its funny. its funny to me, someone who has been watching shoujo since preteen years and understands the tropes.
 My sense of humor was developed by anime, so anime humor is easier to land on me.
 It won't be funny to everyone.
 Its better if its not funny to you cuz then u wont feel a reason to watch it!!